 Avery Ryder Turner plays EMERY with quiet presences.
 As the Cinderella of the family he accepts his place as the laborer and dresses in simple work shirts, pants and boots.
 Marcia continually disparages and belittles him.
 Towards the end of the film, Emery explodes and unleashes years of pent up anger at his jail matron.

 Ryder Turner who plays Emery surmised that is was fitting for his character to have his few things shoved downstair in the kitchen.
-Ryder said, ‘I guess it was one way to get an actor into character.'”
+‘I guess it was one way to get an actor into character.'”A.Ryder Turner, Actor

-We’ll see you at the film festivals in 2021.
+We’ll see you at the film festivals in 2023.

 For more information contact: